cram2/pycram/examples/robot_description.md

 (robot_description_header)=
 The robot description contains semantic information about the robot which can not be extracted from the URDF in a general way.
-This inludes kinematic chains, end-effectors, cameras and their parameter, etc.
+This includes kinematic chains, end-effectors, cameras and their parameter, etc.

-In genral a Robot Description consists a number of different descriptions, these are:
+In general a Robot Description consists a number of different descriptions, these are:

 * RobotDescription
 * KinematicChainDescription